HaojiaK/SLR203/README.md

 Here are the exercises of the [MQTT Lab](https://perso.telecom-paristech.fr/diacones/mqtt/mqtt-tp.html#downloadPaho)

+# 3. Eclipse Paho: MQTT Java Client
+This part is mainly depends on folder ./MQTT_Client

 ## Differences Between Ex.3.2 and Ex.3.3

 Based on the provided descriptions for Ex.3.2 and Ex.3.3, the main difference lies in the roles and responsibilities of the MQTT client: